 The Department of Elementary and Secondary Education (ESE) is in the process of upgrading MCAS to better measure the critical thinking skills students need for success in the 21st century.

 The new test, informally called “Next-Generation MCAS,” will build upon the best aspects of the MCAS assessments that have served the Commonwealth well for the past two decades.
-The test will include innovative items developed by PARCC, along with new items specifically created to assess the Massachusetts learning standards.

 Next-Generation MCAS will be designed to be taken on a computer.
 The plan is to phase in computer-based testing so that computer-based tests are fully administered statewide in 2019, with many students participating as well in 2017 and 2018.